Local Chapter Affairs Committee

 Brennan Dettman – Member (Term 2022-2025)

-Brennan is a first year graduate student in the department of Atmospheric and Oceanic Sciences at the University of Colorado - Boulder.
-His current research focuses on remote sensing, tropical convection, and forecasting applications.
+Brennan currently serves as a Meteorologist at the National Weather Service office in the Twin Cities, Minnesota.
+He recently obtained his M.S. in Atmospheric and Oceanic Sciences from the University of Colorado Boulder where his research focused on remote sensing, tropical convection (MJO), and forecasting applications.
 He received his B.S. in Meteorology from Valparaiso University in 2021, serving as the Social Chair, Vice President, and President of the Northwest Indiana Student Chapter of the AMS/NWA throughout his time there.
-Brennan hopes to carry over the excitement and leadership gained from the NWI Chapter to his tenure with the LCAC.
+As Brennan heads into his third and final year on the LCAC, he is excited to take what he has learned during his time on the committee and leave behind a great foundation within the LCAC for years to come.

 A picture of a young woman with dark brown hair smiling